Rebecca Hill

 My aim as a counsellor is to create a safe and supportive space where you can freely explore what has been troubling you.

 I work collaboratively, ensuring you have autonomy to decide what to explore, at a pace and depth that feels comfortable for you.
-Everyone’s journey is unique and together we can explore what feels most important to you.
+Everyone’s journey is different and together we can look at what’s the most important to you.

-I also offer Walk and Talk therapy as an alternative or alongside traditional in-room or online sessions.
-In this approach, nature can become a co-counsellor- offering space, grounding and supporting moments of reflection.
-Some people find that walking side by side or sitting on a bench amongst nature, makes it easier to talk about what they're going through.
+I also offer walk and talk therapy alongside traditional in-room sessions.
+In this approach, nature can become a co-counsellor offering space, grounding and supporting moments of reflection.
+Some people find that walking side by side or sitting on a bench amongst nature makes it easier to talk about what they're going through.

 I see personal growth and healing not to be a linear process but consisting of ups and downs.
 The journey may not be an easy one, but I’ll be there alongside you.